openSUSE/news-o-o/_posts/2010-05-22-opensuse-weekly-news-issue-124-is-out.markdown

 ####  [Tom Albers: Akonadi Meeting Day 3: Productivity is amazing..](http://www.omat.nl/2010/05/16/akonadi-meeting-day-3-productivity-is-amazing/)

 "Day 2 ended with a little bit of pleasure.
 It all started when Matthew was trying to input some text to his laptop in a way where he treated his laptop more like an old fashioned typewriter.
 Making a lot of noise and finally banging his fists on the table out of frustration.
-Thomas then asked on a very interested and calm tone â€˜So, did it work out?â€™.
+Thomas then asked on a very interested and calm tone ‘So, did it work out?’.
 After that we used the beamer to look at all the Knut Yrvin YouTube movies and of course we replayed the Qt4 dance while we were there.
 We decided that it was not as much fun as going to the karaoke bar with Aaron, but it came pretty close :)"

 ####  [InfoWorld/Paul Krill: Suse Linux gets virtualization, high availability, and desktop boosts](http://www.infoworld.com/d/open-source/suse-linux-gets-virtualization-high-availability-and-desktop-boosts-323?source=footer)